-The applicant must provide evidence by the July 1st prior to September registration that any and all conditions attached to the offer of admission have been satisfied, or else must advise the GCTS Office on the steps being taken to fulfill the conditions.
+The applicant must provide evidence by the July 1st prior to September registration that any and all conditions attached to the offer of admission have been satisfied.
 The most common such conditions are (1) completion of a degree in process with satisfactory academic standing, and (2) facility in the English language.
 Thus, where such conditions have been attached, the student must arrange for final transcripts of academic study, or English language examination results, as appropriate, to arrive in the GCTS Office by the July 1st deadline.
-Only after conditions have been met will the GCTS Office certify the student to the University of Toronto as eligible to register.
+Failure to fulfill conditions by the specified deadline will result in the automatic rescission of the offer of admission.